Mjz86/c_colon/mcc.md

- - nodyncontract/ dyncontract:
+ - `nodyncontract/dyncontract`:

- dyncontract ( default) allows a function's contract to execute in the call site based on the callers contract evaluation requirements. an in-val argument is implicitly passed to make contract violation controlled.
+ `dyncontract` ( default) allows a function's contract to execute in the call site based on the callers contract evaluation requirements. an `in-val` argument is implicitly passed to make contract violation controlled.

-  * the fastdyncaller transformation :
+  * the `fastdyncaller` transformation :

  this is intended  for functions that want minimal register usage in the functions who use the dynamic call,

- usually smaller functions with less used  registers benefit from the fastdyncaller specification, but those with many moving parts who already have large register usage are better used with the fastdyncallee qualifier.
+ usually smaller functions with less used  registers benefit from the `fastdyncaller` specification, but those with many moving parts who already have large register usage are better used with the `fastdyncallee` qualifier.

- if F's adress isnt stored or used , then the transformation code  is optimized away.
+ if F's address isn't stored or used , then the transformation code  is optimized away.

- the fastdyncallee , on the other hand  doesn't have a transformation in the function's assembly.
+ the `fastdyncallee` , on the other hand  doesn't have a transformation in the function's assembly.